 Dropbox saves deleted and previous versions of files for a specific period of time so you can recover them if desired.
-After that time, the deleted files are marked for permanent deletion in our system and are purged from our storage servers.
-Once they’ve been permanently deleted, they can no longer be recovered or restored.
+After that time, the deleted files are marked for permanent deletion in our system and are removed from our storage servers.
+Once they’ve been deleted, they can no longer be recovered or restored.

 Your default file recovery period depends on your Dropbox plan:

 - Dropbox Basic, Plus, and Family users have 30 days.